Frontotemporal Disorders: Information for Patients, Families, and Caregivers

 Can’t find the right words

 Ray, 60, was a small-town minister, a quiet intellectual, and a poet.
 He had always been thoughtful and well spoken, but over time his weekly sermons became halting and confused.
 He had trouble finding the right words and resorted to gestures.
 His family doctor thought that Ray had had a stroke.
 But when tests showed no stroke, she referred Ray to a university medical center, where specialists diagnosed logopenic PPA.

 Researchers are studying ways to diagnose frontotemporal disorders earlier and more accurately.
 One area of research involves biomarkers, such as proteins or other substances in the blood or cerebrospinal fluid, which can be used to measure the progress of disease or the effects of treatment.
-Also being studied are ways to improve brain imaging and neuropsychological testing, which assesses learning, language, problem solving, memory, and other thinking skills.
+Also being studied are ways to improve brain imaging, including seeing the tau protein, and neuropsychological testing, which assesses learning, language, problem solving, memory, and other thinking skills.